-Our client was charged in Long Beach Superior Court in a felony complaint for failing to register as a sex offender.
-The obligation to register arose out of a prior case he had in the Torrance Superior Court.
+Our client was charged in Long Beach Superior Court in a felony complaint for violating Penal Code § 290(b), failing to register as a sex offender.
+The obligation to register under Penal Code § 290 arose out of a conviction he suffered for violating Penal Code § 288.4(b) (arranging a meeting with a minor for lewd purposes) in the Torrance Superior Court.

-Synopsis: Long Beach and Torrance, sex offense probation violation, failure to register new address after moving, client sentenced to 90 days county jail (time served).
+Synopsis: Long Beach and Torrance, sex offense probation violation, failure to register new address after moving, client sentenced to 90 days in Los Angeles County Jail (time served).

-The conduct constituting the violation was moving and then failing to register his residence with local law enforcement, who would then update the sex offender database, within the required five days after he moved (Penal Code §§ 290(b) and 290.013(a)).
+The conduct constituting the violation was moving and then failing to update his new residence with local law enforcement, who would then update the sex offender database, within the required five days after he moved (under Penal Code §§ 290(b) and 290.013(a)).

 The probation violation case was filed in Torrance Superior Court, but he also faced a second and separate felony complaint in the Long Beach Superior Court for his failure to register (really update his residence).
 He was living in Long Beach at the time, so the second case was filed in Long Beach Superior Court.